 - Sections 25 and 37(2) of the Town & Country Planning (Scotland) Act 1997 (as amended) require the determination of the proposal to be made in accordance with the provisions of the Development Plan, unless material considerations indicate otherwise.
 The adopted Development Plan comprises the TAYplan Strategic Development Plan 2016-2036 and the Perth and Kinross Local Development Plan 2014.
 The relevant policy considerations are outlined in the policy section above and are considered in more detail below.
-In terms of other material considerations, this involves considerations of the Council's other approved policies and supplementary guidance. - 72 The site is within the Perth settlement boundary as identified in the LDP.
-Policy RD1 (residential areas) supports proposals which are compatible with the amenity and character of an area. - 73 PM1 supports development that contributes positively to the quality of the surrounding built and natural environment and is designed with reference to climate change mitigation and adaption. - 74 PM1B requires proposals to meet eight placemaking criteria including respect for the topography and wider landscape, creating inclusive places for people, which are easily navigable, particularly on foot, bicycle and public transport.
+In terms of other material considerations, this involves considerations of the Council's other approved policies and supplementary guidance. - 73 The site is within the Perth settlement boundary as identified in the LDP.
+Policy RD1 (residential areas) supports proposals which are compatible with the amenity and character of an area. - 74 PM1 supports development that contributes positively to the quality of the surrounding built and natural environment and is designed with reference to climate change mitigation and adaption. - PM1B requires proposals to meet eight placemaking criteria including respect for the topography and wider landscape, creating inclusive places for people, which are easily navigable, particularly on foot, bicycle and public transport.
 Existing buildings, structures and natural features that contribute to the local townscape should be retained and sensitively integrated into proposals.
 Green infrastructure should be incorporated into new developments and connect to existing green networks.
 In this case there are existing listed buildings close to the site and part of the curtilage of the former Woodlands House and steading borders the site (policy HE2).
-A substantial part of the lower part of the site is identified as open space (policy CF1A) where it is adjacent to the Scouring Burn.
+A substantial part of the lower part of the Phase 1 and Phase 3 to the south is identified as open space (policy CF1A) where it is adjacent to the Scouring Burn.
 A Core Path and Right of Way runs through the site.
-The majority of the open space identified in the LDP is to be retained with a small area being occupied by the SUDS pond.
 The proposal is considered to comply with the policy as some minor incursion into the open space is acceptable as long as it does not affect its amenity value. - Policy EP2 flooding is relevant.
 The site is known to be at risk of flooding and a Flood Risk Assessment has been submitted. - There are a large number of trees on the site.
 A Tree Survey has been submitted (policy NE2B) and some trees are proposed to be felled.
-An Ecological Survey has been submitted and implications for biodiversity (NE3) and potential for green infrastructure (NE4) are a consideration. - 77 Policy TA1B requires new developments to be well served by all modes of transport in particular walking, cycling and public transport.
+An Ecological Survey has been submitted and implications for biodiversity (NE3) and potential for green infrastructure (NE4) are a consideration. - Policy TA1B requires new developments to be well served by all modes of transport in particular walking, cycling and public transport.
 A Transport Statement has been submitted which details this.